r-obert/http.js/README.md

 * **zero** dependencies: XMLHttpRequest and Promise, the two main dependencies, are both provided by the browser.

+* Low-level abstraction that seeks to extend XMLHTTPRequest rather than replace it with an abstraction (The then() and catch() callbacks are always passed an instance of XMLHTTPRequest).

 * Written in ES6..
 Not sure if that's a feature, but nice for contributing.